SeisComP/seiscomp/doc/base/filter-grammar.rst

    filter.
 An arbitrary bandpass filter can be created for given order and corner frequencies.

    :param order: The filter order
-   :param lo-freq: The lower corner frequency
+   :param lo-freq: The lower corner frequency as 1/seconds
-   :param hi-freq: The upper corner frequency
+   :param hi-freq: The upper corner frequency as 1/seconds

 .. py:function:: BW_BS(order, lo-freq, hi-freq)